willpuckett/smote/posts/home-assistant.md

 title:  "Buttons, Buttons, Who's Got the Buttons?"
 tags: [ iot, apps ]
 publish_date: 2021-06-01
-snippet: "When I was a teenager, I thought it would be really retro to have one of the alarm clocks like the emoji: ⏰.
-It had the two bells, and an oscillating hammer that would strike them with a fervor appropriate to impending nuclear doom.
-As my life moved forward, I soon realized that (incessant ticking aside), auditory battery didn't start my day on the right foot."

 ---

 When I was a teenager, I thought it would be really retro to have one of the